Scotia iTRADE Review 2024

 What is Scotia iTRADE?

-Scotia iTRADE launched in 2008, after Scotiabank acquired E*Trade Canada and immediately rebranded it.
-This purchase was a smart move, effectively doubling the Scotiabank online client base overnight.
+In 2008, Scotia iTRADE was launched when Scotiabank acquired E*Trade Canada and promptly rebranded it.
+This purchase was a smart move as it essentially doubled the online client base of Scotiabank overnight.

-Scotia iTRADE made a name for itself in the active day trader community because of its discounted flat rate commissions for active traders.
-They still offer these discounts, but the discounted fees have climbed from $1.25+ per trade to $4.99+ per trade, putting it on par with (and in some cases higher than) other big banks.
+Scotia iTRADE initially gained popularity among active day traders because of its discounted flat rate commissions for active traders.
+However, while they still offer discounted rates, these have increased from $1.25+ per trade to $4.99+ per trade, aligning them with, or even surpassing, the fees of other major banks.

-Although it has some good qualities, Scotia iTRADE is not one of our most recommended DIY brokers.
-For investors looking for low fees and enhanced customer service, we would recommend online trading platforms such as Qtrade and Questrade, which have a number of free and low-cost trading options as well as excellent customer service
+Despite its merits, Scotia iTRADE falls short of being among our top recommendations for DIY brokers.
+For investors seeking affordability and superior customer support we would recommend online trading platforms such as Qtrade and Questrade, which are known for their array of free and low-cost trading options and exceptional customer service.

 Scotia iTRADE: Safe and Trusted?